Hide this page

 The Chair of the Sexual Offences Review

-Susanne Tanner KC has been commissioned to conduct the Sexual Offences Review and also holds the appointment of Assistant Principal Crown Counsel.
+Susanne Tanner KC was commissioned by the Lord Advocate to conduct the Sexual Offences Review in December 2021.

 Find out more about Susanne Tanner KC.